 - Star Trek: Deep Space Nine

 Worf: I did not expect you to be the first, Doctor.

-In Veronica Mars, Logan volunteers his father to donate money to a soup kitchen.
+- In Veronica Mars, Logan volunteers his father to donate money to a soup kitchen.
 He does so publicly enough and with grand enough reception that his father can't back out without looking like an ass.
 However, behind closed doors Aaron brutally beats Logan in response.

 Morrigan: Oh, I shall, shall I?
 Tis so kind of you to volunteer me.

 - In Fallout, one of the pre-made player characters has as his back story that he was simply the only one dumb enough to leave the vault (the other two characters were ones who Jumped at the Call).